WICG/performance-memory/explainer.md

 Browsing contexts can keep alive resources in [related similar-origin browsing contexts](https://html.spec.whatwg.org/multipage/browsers.html#groupings-of-browsing-contexts).
-Since JavaScript is a garbage-collected language, there's no way to attribute ownership to these resources.
+Since JavaScript is a garbage-collected language, there's no way to attribute ownership of these resources to a single browsing context.
+As such, we must include all resources in related similar-origin browsing contexts.

-* getMemoryEstimate must included memory used by all related similar-origin browsing contexts.
-For more details, see the next section.
+getMemoryEstimate must include memory used by:
+* All related similar-origin browsing contexts.

 Some resources can be shared by multiple browsing contexts.
-If the resource is used by any relevant browsing context, it should count towards the memory estimate.
+If the resource is used by any related similar-origin browsing context, it must be included in the memory estimate.

 getMemoryEstimate must include memory used for:
 * ServiceWorkers controlling any window, iframe or worker that is otherwise